You are currently viewing Motorcycle Engine Cut Off Switch: The Complete Lowdown

 How exactly does this little button do its job?
 Let me break down the technical side.

-Now I know what you’re thinking – what’s an ignition coil gotta do with anything?
-Bear with me here.
 The coil takes the low-voltage current from your bike’s battery and boosts it way up to tens of thousands of volts.
 This super-charged zap is what sends a spark across the spark plug gap to ignite the fuel/air mixture in the cylinder.

 No spark = no combustion = engine off.

-On newer bikes, something called the capacitor discharge ignition (CDI) unit does the spark-making job.
-It works kind of like the coil’s sidekick.
 Either way, when you flip the kill switch, it interrupts the pathway these components use to reach the spark plug.
-Poof – no more spark and the engine Diesal.
+No more spark means the engine stops functioning.

 Proper Usage of the Motorcycle Engine Cut Out Switch